mlabs-haskell/purus-pkg/docs/catalyst-milestone-6.md

 - [x] A bundler is provided, which can be used to build the UPLC binary from the source code with one command.

   - [purus-pkg](https://github.com/mlabs-haskell/purus-pkg/tree/master) serves
-    as a bundler which can build the UPLC binary from the source code with one command
+    as a bundler which can build the UPLC binary from the source code.

 Evidence of milestone completion: